 It’s more than a little ridiculous since the vast majority of apps in the app store are free, but still – by putting that little tag on it, it automatically makes me think that if they’re tagged as free, then the rest must not be.
 And that split-second difference is really all you the edge you need in the app store.

 Not too much, but changing your app icon just a little bit is a great way to reinvigorate downloads.
 Seasonal icons are the best example of this.

 Last Halloween, for example, Splashy Fish changed their icon to be more Halloween-y.
 It’s a small change but if you’re the owner of a well-known app, then it might be just the thing to boost your downloads.

 If you have a strong brand value then simple branding is a great way to go.
 But remember: keep it really simple.
 Nike, for example, goes a really good job of this – this is what happens when you search them:

 It makes it pretty much instantly recognizable which apps are theirs, so if I’m looking for something by Nike, then it’s nice and fast.
 Also, since they’re an incredibly well-trusted brand branding for them makes a lot of sense.

 Another point about branding is that if that’s the path you’re going to go down (hopefully) in the future, pick something that can be adapted to lots of different settings.
 The Nike swoosh, for example, neatly fits into lots of different app icons.

-The Clash of Clans icon, for contrast, isn’t nearly as flexible, and while there might be an exception for game icons that feature main characters, I’d say err on the side of caution when it comes to highly stylized character icons.
+The Clash of Clans icon, in contrast, isn’t nearly as flexible, and while there might be an exception for game icons that feature main characters, I’d say err on the side of caution when it comes to highly stylized character icons.

 So we’re clear on what I mean, let’s look at an example.
 Hipstamatic is a digital photo app that increases the functionality of your camera phone exponentially.
 Basically, it’s a really nice version of Instagram.
-Knowing that, icon designer Aravind Kaimal came up with this:
+Knowing that icon designer Aravind Kaimal came up with this: